gageirwin/Discord-Media-Downloader/README.md

 ## Getting Started

-To get started, you will need to find your Discord Auth token. ***DO NOT*** share this token with anyone! ***DO NOT*** include your token is making a bug report!
+To get started, you will need to find your Discord Auth token. ***DO NOT*** share this token with anyone! ***DO NOT*** include your token when making a bug report!
 Anyone with this token can access your account.

 ## Usage